mtyeager/BBDocs/docs/source/connect.rst

 .. image:: images/Login500.jpg
  :scale: 50 %

-By checking the "Keep me signed in" box, you will only rarely need to sign in.
-Most of the time you will be logged in automatically.
+By checking the "Keep me signed in" box, you will not be required to login on your device for up to 90 days.